zoi/Raspberry-Pi-Setup-Guide/README.md

 Take a look into the wiki for more interesing stuff like finding out your Raspberry Pi version.

+## Some words regarding the hardware
+I recommend you to get a speed class 10 SD Card with more then 4 GB capacity for optimal performance.

+Additionally you should by a small heatsink.
+[Something like that](http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=raspberry%20pi%20heatsink&sprefix=raspberry+pi+he%2Caps&rh=i%3Aaps%2Ck%3Araspberry%20pi%20heatsink).

 ## 1. Setup the SD card
 ### 1.1.
 Download the image from the website
 ### 1.2.
 Write the image via dd on the SDCard